Wall Street wavers after surprisingly strong jobs report - NewsBreak

 NEW YORK — (AP) — Stocks are swinging between small gains and losses as Wall Street works out what to make of surprisingly strong data on the U.S. jobs market released Friday.

-The Dow Jones Industrial Average rose 5 points, or less than 0.1%, at 31,390, regaining some ground from a 172-point decline, while the Russell 2000 index of small company stocks fell 0.4%.
+The Dow Jones Industrial Average rose 9 points, or less than 0.1%, at 31,394, regaining some ground from a 172-point decline, while the Russell 2000 index of small company stocks edged up less than 0.1%.
 The major indexes are on pace for a weekly gain.

 The Federal Reserve has already hiked its key overnight interest rate three times this year, and the increases have become increasingly aggressive.
 Last month it raised rates by the sharpest degree since 1994, by three-quarters of a percentage point to a range of 1.50% to 1.75%.
 It was at virtually zero as recently as March.